STARS AND SOIL: CHAPTER TWO

 < Previous || Next >

-Their ahnhörn.
-Their songs are like chimes, and their movements liquid copper.
-They sing of the waves that brought them here and the clouds they send those songs to sleep in.
+Their songs are like chimes, and their movements are like liquid copper.
+They sing of the waves that brought them here and the clouds they say will bring them home again.
 The Isles of Ástfríður are home to many clans, tribes, and factions.
-However, the traditions of those who live In the Valley of the Veil are distinct for their distaste for anything that outsiders have touched.
+However, the traditions of all those who live in the Valley of the Veil are united in their distaste for anything that outsiders have touched.
 Even their own children: once one of their own leaves those glittering shores, no matter the reason, they cannot return until they hear the song that beckons them back into the aether for their reincarnation.

-Only one island clan allows outsiders; these traders may land at one port and that port only.
-These traders know that the goods that the Ástfríður traded to them are cheap, however, not valuable.
-At least, not to the Ástfríður.
+Only one island clan allows outsiders; traders may land at one port and that port only.
+These traders know that the goods that the Ástfríður trade to them are cheap.
+At least, to the Ástfríður.
 But those outside of those Isles prize their gemstones, their metals, their stones and granite and marble.
-Kings spending their treasuries on the most beautiful gemstones and metal to arrive at the ports, lovers saving for years to buy a real Ástfríður diamond for their sweethearts.
-Blacksmiths valuing the strength of Ástfríður metal.
-These unworldly beauties are trivial to the Ástfríður, so what they keep for themselves must be fatally resplendent.
-Many of these wares stun people into silence.
-When Caitlin’s fathers asked, Brenna would smile and say with a shrug, “maybe.”
+Kings send their treasurers to that port to procure the most beautiful gemstone, lovers save for years to buy a real Ástfríður diamond for their sweethearts.
+Blacksmiths value the strength of Ástfríður metal, and jewelers value the pliability.
+These unworldly beauties are trivial to the Ástfríður; the flawed rejects of their harvests.
+People speculate that if what they so willingly trade away are their discarded defects, what they keep for themselves must be fatally resplendent.
+When Caitlin’s fathers asked about the veracity of such rumors, Brenna would smile and say with a shrug, “maybe.”

-There are attempts to raid the islands, but suspiciously well-timed freak storms always rise to meet these plunderers, harsh winds and drowning waves, and lethal lightning.
+There are attempts to raid the islands, but suspiciously well-timed and viciously deadly storms always rise to meet these plunderers; harsh winds, drowning waves, and lethal lightning.
 Caitlin saw many come and go at her ports, boasting that they will be the ones to take the spoils of the Isles for themselves.
-But only one member of one ship came back from those attempts, rescued by more scrupulous traders on their way back to Whick, and rarely spoke of what they saw except to say it was a nightmare.
+But only one member of one ship came back from those attempts in all her years overseeing the ports, rescued by more scrupulous traders on their way back to Whick.
+The would-be thief rarely spoke of what they saw, except to say it was a nightmare.

-Every time she heard someone speak of the sacrilege of spoiling another’s home, of coveting what they had never even seen, wanting what they could speculate existed.
-Willing to risk the lives of their men and ready to take the lives of others.
-Was it be worth it?
+Every time she heard someone speak of the sacrilege of spoiling another’s home, of coveting what they had never even seen, wanting what they could speculate existed, she wondered at what could possibly be worth the crime.
+What could make someone willing to risk the lives of their crew and be ready to take the lives of others?
+Was it worth it?
 The treasures thought hidden under those boughs, concealed on those islands?
-Was it worth more than a human life?
+Was it worth more than a life, Lohyue, Calla, or Ástfríður?

 How much is a life worth?